umdenes100/VisionSystemRemoteClient/README.md

 1. PORTLIST -

-Mapping of internal port name to team name.
+Mapping of internal port name to a JSON object that contains team name and mission name.

 {
+    "ACMO": {
-    "ACMO": "The Japandroids",
+                "NAME": "The Japandroids",
+                "MISSION": "CHEMICAL"
+            },
+    "TTYO": {
-    "TTYO": "Water is Lit",
+                "NAME": "Water is Lit",
+                "MISSION": "BLACK BOX"
+            },
     ...
 }